juliusHuelsmann/LinuxScripts/readings/tools/ns3/README.md

 # python2-pygraphviz	https://aur.archlinux.org/python2-pygraphviz.git
 # gccxml-git
 # goocanvasl
-# Those packages can be installed using the ArchLinux User community repository (AUR), a collection of instructions to build user-devied packages.
+# Those packages can be installed using the Arch Linux User community repository (AUR), a collection of instructions to build user-defined packages.

-# Step 0:	Prerequieries that need to be set up once.
+# Step 0:	Prerequires that need to be set up once.
-pachman -S base-devel # this package is necessary for installing packages from AUR
+packman -S base-devel # this package is necessary for installing packages from AUR

 # Step 0a)	(recommended)
 # 		Packages are downoaded via SVN and updated via abs